 We're pleased to present to you this year's annual quality water report.
 This report is designed to inform you about the quality of water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Eight wells supply our water source.
 Two wells are on the southwest side of town.
 They are approximately 90 feet deep and are capable of pumping 400 gpm.
 Our water supply is filtered and treated for iron and manganese removal.
-Also the water supply is softened to an average of six grains per gallon.
+Also, the water supply is softened to an average of six grains per gallon.
 Daily testing of the water include testing for hardness, chlorine residual, fluoride, iron, manganese residual and pH.
-The City of Stanley also tests for bacteria before treatment on a quarterly basis.
+The City of Stanley also tests for bacteria four times a month, bromate one time per month and fluoride one time per month.
+Our raw water out of the well is also tested for bacteria before treatment on a quarterly basis.
 Six (6) wells and a water treatment plant on the northwest side of the city was developed and put online March of 2003.
 These wells are 65 feet deep, and are capable of pumping 300 gpm each.
 The new wells are very high in iron and manganese, therefore, a new iron and manganese removal plant was constructed and put on-line in 2003.
 The new treatment plant is capable of treating 700 gpm of water.
 Ozone is used at this plant as the main oxidizer for iron and manganese removal.
 After being oxidized the water goes through the process of flocculation, settling and filtration in two separate UTS units.
 Each unit is capable of treating 350 gpm each.